AlumnoUFV9400629/practical_work_ii/README.md

 - Corrected typo in readme second line of <<5.
 Creating and styling net.html>>
 - Created net.html (executed sixth push because of net.html creation).
+- Included basic structure, header and footer, and all content inside main tag and its styles for the net page.

 ## Problems